 iv.
 The business of the A.G.M. shall include reports from the Committee and the Music Director; the receipt and approval of the independently examined accounts; approval of the minutes of the previous A.G.M.; the election of a Committee; the appointment of a President, Patrons and Vice-Presidents.
 Other business may be included at the discretion of the Chair.

 v.
 Members nominated for election to the Committee shall give their consent to the nomination and be proposed in writing and the proposal seconded at least seven (7) days before the date of the A.G.M.
 If there are more nominations than vacancies, election shall be by secret ballot.

 vi.
 With the exception of changes to this Constitution (see 2ii. above) or the transfer of any capital from the Reserve Fund into the General Fund (see 7vi. above), any business transacted at either an A.G.M or an E.G.M. shall be approved by a simple majority of those present and eligible to vote.

 Registered Charity No. 213084

 We had a brilliant Christmas concert on 17 December.
 Christmas Cheer is always a popular occasion, with singalong carols, mince pies, mulled wine and/or soft drinks, and so it proved, with a near capacity audience at St Matthews.
-We are now hard at work rehearasing for our first concert of 2019, on 30 March.
+We are now hard at work rehearsing for our first concert of 2019, on 30 March.
 Our main piece is Mozart's glorious Coronation Mass, composed in 1779, when he was 23, already showing him at his most inspired and inventive.
 This is supported by Haydn's delicious Te Deum.
-There are two delightful orchestral works too, including Vivaldi's Concerto for two trumperts, which will feature our vice-president, the renowned Crispian Steele-Perkins.
+There are two further works, including Vivaldi's Concerto for two trumperts, which will feature our vice-president, the renowned Crispian Steele-Perkins.
 It promises to be a brilliant evening!